invadergir/juce-double-precision-poc/README.md

 Overall, I feel the benefits to developer productivity and code maintainability outweigh the stated drawbacks, unless you have a large code base already.
 A large codebase with many modules and libraries will need to have the build procedures carefully thought out before implementing a process like this.

-However, since this does incur a slight development cost to run the script and follow the rules, it is worth profiling the alternative option mentioned above before implementing this procedure.
+However, since this does incur a slight development cost to run the script and follow the rules, it is worth profiling alternative option #1 (above) before implementing this procedure.
 The extra memory and processing may be acceptable, and that is the lowest-impact solution.